padeir0/mish/readme.md

 command finishes execution.

 Any insertion on the environment map results in a copy of the argument to the map internal memory.
-The map is managed by a free-list allocator and memory is only freed when items are removed from the map.
+The map is managed by an arena allocator and memory is only freed all at once, that is, you can insert items one by one, but only remove all of them at the same time.

 This means no garbage collection is necessary.

 ## Eval